 How and When Transfers Should Apply

 Applicants should apply electronically by accessing www.wcupa.edu/transfer and clicking Apply Now.
 Please follow all instructions and submit required materials.
 The Office of Admissions should receive an official transcript from all institutions attended.
 If preliminary transcripts are submitted, the student must see that final transcripts are received at the end of the semester.
 If a student has withdrawn from an institution prior to receiving grades and a transcript is unavailable, the students must submit an official letter from the Registrar regarding enrollment.

-If a student has completed less than 24 semester hours of credit at the time of application, they must supply SAT or ACT scores and an official, final high school transcript.
-If the applicant has been out of high school for 2 or more years, SAT or ACT scores are no longer required.
+If a student has completed less than 24 semester hours of credit at the time of application, they must submit an official, final high school transcript.
+SAT/ACT test scores are optional.

 It is recommended that transfer applicants for the fall semester should complete the application process early in the preceding spring semester and that spring semester applications should be completed early in the preceding fall semester; however, certain academic programs can close earlier.
 If enrollment limits are met before this time, admissions will be closed.

 Any offer of admission is contingent upon successful completion of current course work with at least a C average as documented by transcripts of all work attempted or completed.

 Transcripts are evaluated and course/credit equivalencies are determined by the Office of the Registrar in accordance with the policies of the department to which the student seeks admission.

 Transfer students denied formal admission to the institution may be eligible to enroll in coursework through the non-degree program, assuming they meet the admission and prerequisite requirements.